 The leaves are particularly fern-like in appearance, and turn bronze in the autumn.
 The tree remains small, and is more spreading than the native English rowan, and may develop multiple stems over time.

-Fill in the details below and we will let you know when Sorbus vilmorinii rowan is back in stock.
+Fill in the form below and we will notify you when Sorbus vilmorinii rowan are back in stock.

 This species of rowan does best in areas with cool damp summers, and it does not tolerate drought.

 It is thought the species Sorbus vilmorinii was introduced from China by the Vilmorin nursery near Paris.

 Illustrative example of a pot-grown tree of this variety as supplied.